MRNISHITHREDDI/websitevip/DEPLOYMENT_INSTRUCTIONS.md

 - Each notification attempts multiple delivery methods with built-in fallbacks:
   - Direct HTTPS calls to Telegram API (most reliable in production)
   - Standard bot instance method (backup)
-- URL-based approval/rejection links for one-click admin actions
+- In-Telegram approval/rejection buttons that work directly within the chat
 - All verification changes are logged for accountability

 ## New Implementation Benefits